kir592/Java_Spring_Practice/README.md

 # ORM
 - Object relational mapping
 - Mapping of DB and Java Objects
+- JPA is the standard
-- implementable using JPA or Hibernate
+- implementable using Hibernate, TopLink or JDO

 ## Hibernate Template